adalton/apue3/Chapter17/Readme.md

 3. In Figures 17.20 and 17.21, we differentiated between declaring and defining the global variables.
 What is the difference?

+   _Defining_ a variable allocates storage for the variable.
+   _Declaring_ a variable communicates to the compiler that a symbol with the given name and type exists, but does not allocate storage for it.

+   When a variable will be used by more than one compilation unit (source file), it is _defined_ in one file and _declared_ in the others.
+   The location of the _declared_ symbols is resolved at link time.

 4. Recode the `buf_args` function (Figure 17.23), removing the compile-time limit on the size of the `argv` array.
 Use dynamic memory allocation.